mmerrell/support-tracker/README.md

   - `base_workflow.py` - Base workflow, with activity helpers
   - `enums.py` - a number of enumerated types, to give real values to various states other than strings
   - `models.py` - @dataclasses
-  - `original_system.py` - The purely synchronous, original Python version
+  - `original_system.py` - The purely synchronous, original Claude-generated version
   - `README.md` - This file.
 The one you're reading.
   - `requirements.txt` - Python dependencies.
 Namely temporal.
-  - `run_demo.sh` - File for running the comparison demo
+  - `run_demo.sh` - Script that starts the venv, then runs both the non-Temporal and the Temporal versions of the workflow
   - `run_temporal.py` - For running tickets through the Temporal workflow from the cli
   - `setup.sh` - script that starts venv, installs requirements, gets system ready
   - `start_worker.sh` - script that starts the Temporal worker within a virtual env